dzbeck/multiscanner/docs/install.rst

     api_1      |  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)

-*Note 1:* We assume you are already running latest version of docker and have the latest version of docker-compose installed on your machine.
+.. note:: We assume you are already running latest version of docker and have the latest version of docker-compose installed on your machine.
 Guides on how to do that are here: https://docs.docker.com/engine/installation/ and here: https://docs.docker.com/compose/install/

 *Note 2:* Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for computing power (RAM).
 We recommend running this on a machine with at least 4GB of RAM.